REEMZX/bikeshare-project/README.md

 The project provides the following functionalities:
 Time statistics: Calculates and displays the most frequent times of travel, such as the most common month, day of the week, and start hour.

--Station statistics: Calculates and displays the most popular start and end stations, as well as the most frequent combination of start and end stations for trips.
+- Station statistics: Calculates and displays the most popular start and end stations, as well as the most frequent combination of start and end stations for trips.

--Trip duration statistics: Calculates and displays the total and average trip duration.
+- Trip duration statistics: Calculates and displays the total and average trip duration.

--User statistics: Provides information about the types of users (e.g., subscribers, customers) and, if available, the gender and birth year distribution of users.
+- User statistics: Provides information about the types of users (e.g., subscribers, customers) and, if available, the gender and birth year distribution of users.

--Displaying raw data: Allows the user to view the raw data in the DataFrame, displaying 5 rows at a time.
+- Displaying raw data: Allows the user to view the raw data in the DataFrame, displaying 5 rows at a time.
 After each analysis, the user is asked if they want to view more raw data or restart the program..

 ### Requirements